 We shall use the free creation and annihilation operators as some convenient basis to expand our interacting fields.
-The omitted terms in the field $\phi(x)$ are some higher-order polynomials in the operators $a^{\dagger}$ , a which create and annihilate bound state particles and states from the multi-particle continuum.
+The extra operatorial terms in the field $\phi(x)$ are some higher-order polynomials in the operators a{as}^{\dagger} , a{as} which create and annihilate bound state particles and states from the multi-particle continuum.
+They cannot be observed in the spectral function.